 In June 2015, we delivered notice to Nektar Therapeutics, Inc. ("Nektar") asserting a breach of our Cross-License and Option Agreement with Nektar for Nektar's failure to pay an immunity fee that we believe became payable to us under such agreement with respect to certain of our patents that would be infringed by Nektar's products (or those of Nektar's licensees).
 To date, Nektar has disputed our claim to an immunity fee.
 On August 14, 2015, we filed a summons and complaint against Nektar in the Supreme Court of New York for breach of contract.
 On October 23, 2015, Nektar filed a motion to dismiss the complaint.
 On February 2, 2016, the Supreme Court of the State of New York granted Nektar its motion to dismiss the complaint.
-We have appealed this dismissal.
-The appeal is presently pending before the Supreme Court of the State of New York, Appellate Division.
+We appealed this dismissal.
+In an Order dated October 25, 2016, the Supreme Court of the State of New York, Appellate Division reversed the decision of the trial court and denied Nektar's motion to dismiss the Complaint.
+The case was remanded to the trial court for further proceedings.
 While we believe that an immunity fee is currently due and payable by Nektar and we intend to continue to pursue this claim, the outcome of such dispute is uncertain and there can be no assurance that we will be able to collect, in full or in part, the immunity fee or any future payments related thereto from Nektar.
-As such, no amounts have been recorded as of June 30, 2016.
+As such, no amounts have been recorded as of September 30, 2016.